Sindry-Manufacturing/rotoforge/README.md

 # Files

-Included in this Rotoforge repository are: a bill of materials guidelines for contributing
+Included in this Rotoforge repository are:
+[a bill of materials](https://github.com/Sindry-Manufacturing/rotoforge/blob/5657fceeaa8cc7267cb5c8fe33cddc3ae800ea73/docs/billsofmaterials),for sourcing your own parts,

+[guidelines for contributing](https://github.com/Sindry-Manufacturing/rotoforge/blob/5657fceeaa8cc7267cb5c8fe33cddc3ae800ea73/contributionguidelines.md) for those looking to be part of the community, and
-Documentation files to get the new user started and provide some basic guidance for troubleshooting Source files, including complete CAD data for the mechanical parts, and electronics and source code to build and operate your own Rotoforge on an Ender 3 motion platform.
+[Documentation files](https://github.com/Sindry-Manufacturing/rotoforge/blob/5657fceeaa8cc7267cb5c8fe33cddc3ae800ea73/docs) to get the new user/developer started and provide some basic guidance for troubleshooting.

+Source files, [including complete CAD data for the mechanical parts](https://github.com/Sindry-Manufacturing/rotoforge/blob/5657fceeaa8cc7267cb5c8fe33cddc3ae800ea73/src/parts/CAD), and electronics and source code to build and operate your own Rotoforge on an Ender 3 motion platform.
 Principally rotoforge can be built on any motion platform, and more rigidity is better, but not strictly neccessary.
+Also a [small cache of untested](https://github.com/Sindry-Manufacturing/rotoforge/blob/5657fceeaa8cc7267cb5c8fe33cddc3ae800ea73/untested%20designs) desgins in the works by other developers.

 ## Mechanical Parts
 Rotoforge is currently just a mechanical and electronics attachment for an FDM printer which enables continuous friction welding as the new mode of energy injection and material deposition. the original mechanical CAD files are native to **Fusion360**.